 Robert Ropner MFH joined the mastership in the 2010-2011 season when Andrew Osborne MFH hunted Hounds.
 Since, he has worked with two more Huntsmen Matt Ramsden MFH and Tim Coulson MFH.
 Robert and Jo welcome the Bedale to Camp Hill in all its guises whether it is the hounds or Members of the Hunt hosting the Hunt Ball and End of Season Dinner.
 Robert is responsible for the Maunby to Morton on Swale draw and Bedale to Masham draw and is the Senior Master in his eight Season.

 Jo Lambert MFH Joint Master joined the Mastership in 2016/17.
 Jo has hunted with The Bedale Hunt for more than 15 seasons on her trusty mount Gussie.
 Jo assists Tim in the management of the Staff and horses at the Kennels, as well as overseeing the Tunstall, Hornby and Catterick Draws.

 Ed Page MFH Joint Master joined the Mastership in 2016/17.
 Ed in the main looks after the land to the west of A1M and to the North of Bedale.
 Ed has made good inroads into opening new hunt country in just one year, especially around his home patch.
 He loves watching hounds work and likes to keep the field in touch with them all day. (whilst keeping out of Mikey’s hair).
 A real family effort wife Chloe keeps him right with the horses and his father with the drinks.

 Matt Penrose MFH, Joint Master first hunted 25 years ago and has been an amateur whip for the Bedale since 2000, whipping in for Charles Frampton, Andrew Osborne and Matt Ramsden.
 He knows the country extensively and is responsible for the ‘Wath / Norton Conyers’ Draw.

 The Bedale Hunt Kennel’s Team are totally invaluable part to the success of the Hunt, unquestionably, the unsung heroes of the team.
-Huntsman and First Whip is Aiden Beaney who joined us on the 1st May 2018 from the North Shropshire.
-He is ably supported by Amanda Gillespie (Groom), Kelvin and Matt.
+Kennel Huntsman and First Whip is Aiden Beaney who joined us on the 1st May 2018 from the North Shropshire.
+He is ably supported by Amanda Gillespie, Head Groom.
 Our countryman is Kevin Newcombe, by far the longest serving member of the Hunt…by decades!